jonashackt/microservice-api-spring-boot/README.md

 Even the documentation at https://www.pulumi.com/docs/reference/pkg/nodejs/pulumi/awsx/lb/ doesn't have an out-of-the-box example, although there are detailed docs about [Manually Configuring Target Groups](https://www.pulumi.com/docs/guides/crosswalk/aws/elb/#manually-configuring-target-groups).

-We need to extend our Pulumi program slightly here because of the need to define the health check URL for our Fargate TaskDefinitions:
+We need to extend our Pulumi program slightly here because of the need to define the health check URL for our Fargate TaskDefinitions (see https://stackoverflow.com/questions/67405335/pulumi-aws-ecs-fargate-tasks-caught-in-restart-loop-how-to-configure-loadbala):

 ```typescript
 // Spring Boot Apps port